List of Teen Titans (TV series) characters: Commander Uehara Daizo

-Commander Uehara Daizo appears as the main antagonist in the feature-length Teen Titans film, Teen Titans: Trouble in Tokyo.
+Uehara Daizo (voiced by Keone Young) appears as the main antagonist in the feature-length Teen Titans film, Teen Titans: Trouble in Tokyo.
 He is Tokyo's police commander, and the commander of the Tokyo Troopers, which he secretly uses Brushogun in creating.
 It turns out that Daizo's goal is to discredit the Teen Titans as heroes, as his own heroic reputation became diminished as the Titans' exploits become internationally known.
-To this end, Daizo effectively enslaves Brushogun to create criminals for him to capture, to create the Tokyo Troopers to act as his personal army, and to create the various supervillains to do battle with the Teen Titans.
+To this end, Daizo enslaves Brushogun to create criminals for him to capture, to create the Tokyo Troopers to act as his personal army, and creates supervillains to do battle with the Teen Titans.